-A frequent discussion I’m having with clients is how to regain some hours in their day – is that there are not enough hours in the day to do what they do, mainly to best serve their customers.
+A frequent discussion I’m having with clients is how to regain some hours in their day as there are simply not enough hours to do what they do, mainly to best serve their customers.
 Most of the time, this discussion leads to looking for extra staffing requirements.
 However, I would suggest looking at existing processes and how they can be improved to run the business more efficiently before looking at hiring.

 This article considers automation and integration between platforms and the wide range of electronic payment providers that can enable customers to pay for your product or service quickly and efficiently.

 Automated and integrated platforms